Inside No. 9 Stage/Fright

 Inside No. 9 Stage/Fright is a black comedy horror play by Steve Pemberton and Reece Shearsmith, based on the BBC black comedy anthology series Inside No. 9.
-The show features references to the TV series, including a performance of the episode "Bernie Clifton's Dressing Room" as well as new characters and storyline.
+The play has a run time of 2 hours 20 minutes including a 20 minute interval, and features references to the TV series, including a performance of the episode "Bernie Clifton's Dressing Room" as well as new characters and storyline.